neptune-ai/docs/docs/getting-started/adding-neptune/step-by-step-connect-neptune.rst

     You may want to read our articles on:

-    - |how to log other objects and monitor training in Neptune|
+    - See |how to log other objects and monitor training in Neptune|
-    - |how to track metrics and losses|
+    - See |how to track metrics and losses|
-    - |how to monitor ML/DL experiments|
+    - See |how to monitor ML/DL experiments|

 4. Add logging of test metrics